xtremexp/UT4X-Converter/README.md

   - ui: now program checks for updates at startup (can be desactivated in settings)
   - all: if actor filter is on and contains brush actor, the big additive brush will still be added

-- 1.1.1 - 22/12/2022
-  - u2/ut2003/4->UT4: fixed menu to convert to UT4 not available
-  - tech: upgraded to latest java version (17->19)

-- 1.1.0 - 21/12/2022
-  - Added Unreal 1/UT99 -> UT3 conversion
-  - UE1/UE2: fixed no sound actor created from actors with sound properties (e.g Lights)
-  - all: group property is now properly converted
-  - u1: now checks if patch from oldunreal.com is installed prior to conversion (ucc.exe needed)
-  - ui: renamed program from UT4X Converter to UT Converter since it helps converting not to UT4 only
-  - ui: added menu entry to github project wiki page

 See history.md for complete history